-Lopez was the recipient of numerous awards and honors, including Guggenheim, Lannan, MacDowell and National Science Foundation fellowships; Pushcart Prizes in fiction and nonfiction; the St. Francis of Assisi Award from DePaul University; the Denise Levertov Award from Image magazine; and honors from the Academy of Television Arts and Sciences, the Association of American Geographers, the New York Public Library, The Nature Conservancy, and the American Society of Magazine Editors.
-In 2002, Lopez was elected a Fellow of The Explorers Club.
-In 2020, Lopez received the Award in Literature from the American Academy of Arts and Letters and was awarded The Sun Valley Writers’ Conference inaugural Writer in the World Prize, which recognizes “a writer whose work expresses a rare combination of literary talent and moral imagination, helping us to better understand the world and our place in it.”
+Lopez was the recipient of numerous awards and honors, including Guggenheim, Lannan, MacDowell and National Science Foundation fellowships; Pushcart Prizes in fiction and nonfiction; the St. Francis of Assisi Award from DePaul University; the Denise Levertov Award from Image magazine; the John Hay Medal; honors from the Academy of Television Arts and Sciences, the Association of American Geographers, the New York Public Library, The Nature Conservancy, and the American Society of Magazine Editors; and was a fellow of The Explorers Club.
+In 2020, Lopez received the Award in Literature from the American Academy of Arts and Letters and was awarded The Sun Valley Writers’ Conference’s inaugural Writer in the World Prize, which recognizes “a writer whose work expresses a rare combination of literary talent and moral imagination, helping us to better understand the world and our place in it.”